High fat- low carbohydrate or ketogenic diets are becoming increasingly popular. But should those with adrenal fatigue jump on the keto bandwagon?

-These are the very generalized principles you should follow if you have adrenal fatigue.
-The key word here is generalized.
-These recommendations don’t take your unique circumstances into effect.
+These are the very general principles you should follow if you have adrenal fatigue.
+Please remember that these recommendations don’t take your unique circumstances into account.

-The ketogenic diet could be the best diet for adrenal fatigue.
+As for the ketogenic diet… it can be the best diet for adrenal fatigue.
 But only in certain cases.

 Should you go keto if you have adrenal fatigue?

 Well, that depends.
 Some of you should absolutely go keto.
-It will make a dramatic difference in your energy levels.
+This is because it will make a dramatic difference in your energy levels.
 For others, the keto diet may bring about even higher levels of fatigue.

 How do you know your blood sugar is the cause of your fatigue?

-You’re going to have to test it.
-You can purchase a glucometer from your neighborhood pharmacy.
-These can be purchased without a prescription.
+You’re going to have to test it with a glucometer.
+You can purchase a glucometer from your neighborhood pharmacy without a prescription.

-If you don’t have access to a glucometer, the below symptoms can help guide you in determining whether (or not) you have a blood sugar imbalance.
+If you don’t have access to a glucometer, the following symptoms can help you determine whether (or not) you have a blood sugar imbalance.

 - Excessive urination